FunkFeuer/common-node-db/README.rst

 for Funkfeuer Wien::

  $ adduser ffw
- $ createuser -d ffw -P
+ $ sudo postgres createuser -d ffw -P

+Note: Depending on your setup the createuser command has to be executed by a different user.

 How to install
 --------------